Questions About Touch Up Paint

 Manufacturers sometimes specify Pantone color codes as a touch up solution for their products, but Pantone colors do not work well as a proxy for a touch-up solution.

-There are several reasons why.
-First, a Pantone code doesn't include any information about sheen.
+First, a Pantone code doesn't include any information about the gloss level.
 Second, Pantone color tolerances are not tight enough for touch-up applications.
 The Pantone Matching System was designed as an ink standard and the color swatches across color books vary too much to be used as a touch-up standard.
-Third, the methods often used by a manufacturer to determine which Pantone color code to use also has error which compounds the problem.

 The only way to provide a true touch-up solution for your product is to precisely match the sheen and color of a production part or control standard.
 Unfortunately, there isn't an effective way to 'spec' the color well enough to produce a touch-up without a physical part.